bsvingen/squirrel/README.md

 * The function
 [make-column](http://bsvingen.github.io/squirrel/com.borkdal.squirrel.postgresql.html#var-make-column),
-also used to created entities - unless you really need a function you should probably use the macro instead.
+also used to created entities - unless you really need a function you should probably use the entity function above instead.

 * The function
 [column?](http://bsvingen.github.io/squirrel/com.borkdal.squirrel.postgresql.html#var-column.3F),